loranne/pixelarium/README.md

 Python is my most comfortable programming language, and I've gotten familiar with Flask-SQLAlchemy in another project, so those were obvious choices for me to speed this project along.

-This is my first time deploying an app to Heroku, and that was a fun learning experience, as well.

-## Upload image

- - Using Cloudinary upload widget
- - Can upload 1 or more images at a time
- - I used the widget rather than upload API because the adding of images wasn't the interesting part for me (that's search).
- - Widget returns an object with data about the photo(s) just uploaded
- - I added a short script to pass that data over to my Flask server
- - Cloudinary's upload leaves a lot to be desired, but using it helped me get to search.

  ## Image search - tags and title